These are the people currently working at CEMS.

 Born in England to Italian and American parents, Juliana immigrated to the U.S. in 1972.
 She was raised in New Jersey and received a Bachelor of Science degree in Computer Science (with a minor in Philosophy) from Lehigh University in Bethlehem, Pennsylvania.
 After moving to Colorado in 1992, she and her husband Dave raised two children while enjoying all that the Centennial state has to offer.
 She enjoys skiing, movies, reading, author lectures, and travel.
 She is also enjoying being an empty nester.

-Juliana has been with CEMS as Administrative Assistant since 2009.
+Juliana has been happily employed by CEMS since September 2009.

 Current Employer: Technical Services Manager, Tasman Geosciences, 6899 Pecos Street, Unit C, Denver, CO 80221, (970) 210-6571